 The Leica AOBS confocal microscope line provides the strongest illumination in any confocal system due to its nonlinear optics.
 The microscope is also completely without filters, which gives the highest flexibility for selecting the best light paths matching your fluorophores.
 The instrument is equipped with 405, 488, 561 and 640 nm solid state lasers, and the latest generation HyD detectors.
 The upright confocal system is set up for imaging large tissue sections and cleared whole brain samples.
 An additional SMD unit is planned for FLIM measurements.

 A home-built light sheet microscope was designed for fluorescence recording of optically cleared specimens (e.g. whole mouse brain) for both generation of rapid overviews and high resolution Z-stack mosaic datasets.
 It covers a wide magnification range by selected combinations of excitation objectives, detection objectives and detection tube lenses.
 The instrument is equipped with 488 and 561 nm lasers, and an Orca Flash 4 CMOS camera.
 Image acquisition is controlled via a Labview program.
-The instrument will be available for booking earliest October 1st, 2017.
+The instrument is currently not available, but it will be possible to book at a later time.

 Location: Haus für Experimentelle Therapie